jamieljs/6104-portfolio/assignments/assignment2.md

 After finishing the outline earlier than the predicted duration, the user checks it off in the app; the next task on the Home Screen changes.
 The user glances at the calendar view, which has adjusted to schedule the next task to begin after a 5-minute break instead of the timing based on the original duration.

 Later in the evening, the user’s energy dips.
 Instead of pushing through and risking burnout, they taps the energy toggle on the Home Screen.
-Instantly, the app shifts to suggest a lighter activity: “Draft three slides for the club meeting.”
+The app shifts to suggest a lighter activity for the immediate future: “Draft three slides for the club meeting.”
 This allows the user to keep momentum without draining themselves fully.

 Over the week, the user gets assigned a new essay project.
 They add it as a task in NexTask and select the checkbox to automatically split the long essay assignment into smaller steps like “Find sources,” “Write intro” or “Write body paragraphs.”
 Each subtask shows up in the calendar view, fitting neatly between classes, meetings and other tasks.
 By Friday, the user has made steady progress across all responsibilities instead of cramming at the last minute.